Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 ## 3.3 Separate Model Approach<a class="anchor" id="separate"></a>

 The two model approach for uplift models can also be extended for the case of multiple treatments.
-We adapt the naming convention from Zhao et al.(2017) and this approach as the separate model approach (SMA).
+We adapt the naming convention from Zhao et al.(2017) and depict it as the separate model approach (SMA).
 <br />
-With multiple treatments, for each treatment and the control group a seperate model is trained.
+With multiple treatments, for each treatment and the control group a separate model is trained.
-The predicted uplift for an individual $x$, for every treatmen $T$ is than calculated as:
+The predicted uplift for an individual $x$, for every treatment $T$ is than calculated as:

 \begin{equation}
 \text{uplift}^T(x) = P(Y^T | X) - P(Y^C | X)